Alledarw/Server-scripts/README.md

 # ./now-time.sh
 This script prints date and time to a file called now.log.
 It should be combined with a cron job.

-Give it permission to execute
+Give it permission to execute: chmod +x write-now.sh
---chmod +x write-now.sh

-Add it as a cron job
+Add it as a cron job: crontab -e
---crontab -e

 Add this to the last line in the file that gets opened:
 * * * * * /var/bash-test/write-now.sh

-To view all active cron jobs enter this command:
+To view all active cron jobs enter this command: crontab -l
---crontab -l